jsilvalu/juro.robotics/README.md

-# Proyecto de Robótica
+# Robotics Subject Project
-- Universidad de Extremadura.
+- University of Extremadura.
-- Grado en Ingeniería Informática en Ingeniería de Computadores.
+- Degree in Computer Engineering.
-- Grupo: Juan Antonio Silva Luján y Rodrigo Puerto Pedrera.
+- Group: Juan Antonio Silva Luján - Rodrigo Puerto Pedrera.
-- Curso: 2019/2020.
+- Course: 2019/2020.
 ## Introduction to component-oriented programming and robot control.
 Components are the best "marriage" between objects and processes.
 A brief introduction to component-oriented programming can be found here